anticipating and triumphing over

 ‘We’re going nowhere-fast!’

-Significantly, the film’s commitment to film art for film’s art sake was on the wane in 1982, as the rebel boomers of New Hollywood gave up on that dream and turned to commercial film art, with its endless sequels and ‘franchises’ like the STAR WARS Classic Trilogy, causing resigned audiences to give up on the dream of higher film art, too.
-However, commitment to film art that was about higher goals than making blockbuster loot quickly returned after the TZ disaster, when outraged audiences took their frustration out on Folsey, Kennedy, Landis, Marshall and Spielberg-and George Lucas too, after his failure to bring the STAR WARS Classic Trilogy to a satisfying trimax as executive producer of the allegorical, implicitly Spielberg roasting and Richard Marquand film, STAR WARS EPISODE VI: RETURN OF THE JEDI (1983) and for reaching to and working with Kennedy, Marshall and Spielberg on the allegorical film, INDIANA JONES AND THE TEMPLE OF DOOM (1984)-by avoiding their film art and turning to more serious and artistic film artists like Bigelow, Lynch, Luc Besson, Alex Cox, David Cronenberg and Jim Jarmusch in revenge.
+Significantly, the film’s commitment to fearless film art for film’s art sake was on the wane in 1982, as the rebel boomers of New Hollywood gave up on that dream and turned to commercial film art, with its endless sequels and ‘franchises’ like the 1977-1983 computer graphic imagery (CGI) enhanced STAR WARS Classic Trilogy, causing resigned audiences to give up on the dream of higher film art, too.
+However, commitment to film art that was about higher goals than making blockbuster loot quickly returned after the TZ disaster, when outraged audiences rose up against and turned their backs on Folsey, Kennedy, Landis, Marshall and Spielberg-and Lucas too, after his failure to bring the STAR WARS Classic Trilogy to a satisfying trimax as executive producer of the allegorical, CGI enhanced and implicitly Spielberg roasting Richard Marquand film, STAR WARS EPISODE VI: RETURN OF THE JEDI (1983), and for reaching out to and working with Kennedy, Marshall and Spielberg on the twilit and allegorical film, INDIANA JONES AND THE TEMPLE OF DOOM (1984)-and turned to more serious and artistic film artists like Bigelow, Cronenberg, Lynch, Luc Besson, Alex Cox and Jim Jarmusch in revenge.

 ‘It’s so much better going nowhere fast.’